Jarrell Miller: Miller vs. Adamek, Dinu

-Canceled fights due to failed drug tests
+Cancelled fights due to failed drug tests

 Miller vs. Joshua

 Miller was announced as Anthony Joshua's next opponent in February 2019, and was due to challenge for Joshua's WBA (Super), IBF, WBO, and IBO heavyweight titles at Madison Square Garden in June 2019.
 Prior to the scheduled fight, Miller tested positive for GW501516, causing the New York State Athletic Commission (NYSAC) to deny him a license to box.
 Further tests proved positive for EPO and HGH.
 Miller was dropped from the card.
 Because he was not licensed at the time, the NYSAC could not take disciplinary action for the failed tests, beyond denying the application for a license.
 The WBA, however, imposed a six-month ban and removed Miller from their rankings.
 The ruling did not necessarily mean Miller could not box during that time as he could, in theory, have applied for a license in another state (due to not receiving a suspension by the NYSAC).
 But any fight scheduled would not have been sanctioned by the WBA.

 Miller vs. Forrest

+On October 31, 2019, it was reported that Miller was on the verge of a comeback and close to signing a co-promotional deal with Bob Arum's Top Rank Inc, which meant he would appear on ESPN going forward.
+On January 22, 2020, a multi-fight deal was complete Miller's co-promoters Dmitriy Salita and Greg Cohen handling the negotiations.
+A month prior, Miller also signed up with well known sports manager James Prince, who also helped move the deal over the line.
+Eddie Hearn revealed Miller wanting to sign with Matchroom Boxing ahead of his return, but Hearn could not offer him a deal due to the previous positive drug tests.
+Hearn wished him well.

-Following the suspension by the WBA, he was scheduled to make his ring return against Jerry Forrest on July 9, 2020, at the MGM Grand Conference Center in Paradise, Nevada.
+Following the suspension by the WBA, on June 16, 2020, it was announced that Miller was scheduled to make his ring return against Jerry Forrest (26–3, 20 KOs) on July 9, at the MGM Grand Conference Center in Paradise, Nevada.
 On June 27, it was reported that Miller had yet again failed a pre-fight drug test, returning positive results for the banned substance GW501516.
-He received a suspension by the Nevada Athletic Commission (NAC) on July 2, with the suspension being extended on August 5 by an NAC five-member panel at their monthly commission hearing.
+He was expected to be suspended the following week.
+Forrest still fought on the card and instead fought Carlos Takam in the main event.
+WBC President Mauricio Sulaiman told Sky Sports that Miller failed to enrol in their Clean Boxing Program, multiple times, which meant he could not get ranked by them.

+Miller spoke on the failed test:"I have never, ever willingly taken a steroid for performance-enhancing purposes.
+Did I take something for healing properties, for injuries?
+Yes, I have.
+But to win a fight and during a training camp?
+No, I have never done that.